parthc-rob/tictactoe-game/README.md

 #### Note:
 The code is scaleable for different board sizes.
 Simply choose when you first start the game.
 It is assumed that there are only 2 players.
+You can choose any of the two players to either take human input or run a random bot.

 ##### Developer Note:
 Recompile using-